Turkey widens investigation into contractors as quake toll rises - The Boston Globe

 So far, the government has gone after builders only.

-Justice Minister Bekir Bozdag told reporters Sunday that 134 people had been subjected to legal proceedings over ties to collapsed buildings; 10 were arrested and seven others barred from traveling abroad.
+Justice Minister Bekir Bozdag told reporters Sunday that 134 people had been subjected to legal proceedings over ties to collapsed buildings; 10 of them were arrested, and seven others barred from traveling abroad.

 Advertisement